confluentinc/cp-demo/docs/on-prem.rst

 Docker
 ~~~~~~

+This demo has been validated with Docker as described in :ref:`cp-demo-prereqs`.
 If you are using Docker:

 #.
 In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8 GB (default is 2 GB) and ensure Docker is allocated at least 2 CPU cores.